retiman/homekeeper/README.txt

 Homekeeper
 ==========
 This project helps organize dotfiles by symlinking them from another location.
 You may opt to version your dotfiles using git or another SCM tool so you can have access to them easily while working on other machines.

-In the event that you use multiple computers and would like dotfiles to be shared, you can list of dotfiles directories that will be overridden.
+In the event that you use multiple computers and would like dotfiles to be shared, you can have a list of dotfiles directories that will be overridden.
 This can be useful if you have your own personal dotfiles, but then want dotfiles for work to be located in a separate directory or repository.

 Installation
 ============